 You begin your adventure by leaving Kathmandu in the morning and driving towards Besisahar.
 The highway is smooth, and you have a pleasant ride driving past hills, forests, and rural settlements.
 It is an off-road drive from Besisahar to Chame.
 As the road is not pitched, the journey is rough and bumpy.

 Set amongst green hills, Chame is a charming little settlement filled with stone houses.
 You spend a night here at a teahouse run by a local family.

 Overnight at a teahouse in Chame.

 The village of Upper Pisang is filled with prayer wheels, prayer flags, and traditional houses.
-The villagers are Buddhists and one can find old men and women with small prayer wheels or meditation beads on their hands.
+The villagers are Buddhists, and one can find older men and women with small prayer wheels or meditation beads on their hands.
 The Himalayan mountains seem close enough.
 Once you reach Upper Pisang, you head to a local teahouse and take a well-deserved rest.

 Overnight at a teahouse in Upper Pisang.

 The views of Annapurna II and III are incredible as you make your way to Manang.
 The air gets thinner and colder as you ascend higher.
 The trail goes through hills covered with conifers, icy rivers, and snow-covered mountains.

 You stop briefly at the picturesque village of Ngawal before continuing to Manang.
 Chortens, Buddhist shrines, and prayer flags dot the trail.
 After a rough hike, you feel glad to reach Manang, your stop for the night.